 How long do I wait?

-If just had surgery, then at least six weeks, but you will need to be given the all clear by your surgeon.
-Ask if ok to have massage, if yes then ScarWork is ok as significantly more gentle than massage.
+If you have just had surgery, then at least six weeks, but you will need to be given the all clear by your surgeon.
+Ask if it is ok to have massage, if yes then ScarWork is ok as significantly more gentle than massage.